-REL1093, THE RELIGIONS OF MANKIND T{\bullet} , 3 hours.
+REL1093, THE RELIGIONS OF MANKIND T▶, 3 hours.

-An examination of the origin & development of primitive religion & the major world religions, including Christianity, Judaism, Islam, Hinduism, Buddhism, Confucianism, Taoism & Paganism; analysis of the philosophical bases of religious tenets.
+This course examines the origin and development of primitive religion and the major world religions, including Christianity, Judaism, Islam, Hinduism, Buddhism, Confucianism, Taoism and primal religions; including analyses of the philosophical bases of religious tenets through examinations of sacred writings.